rian39/notes/latour_trains.md

 I simply plan now to use the rich literature on the fabrication of time and space to free the fifth dimension of time from both its subjective and objective interpretations.
 How is she discussion changed when the work necessary to construct scientific facts and technical artefacts is again becoming visible?
 The first thing to do is to elevate spacing to the same philosophical dignity as timing.
 180

 We now encounter the importance of techniques that I will define as a very peculiar way of folding times and actants of different qualities and tempos."
-18I
+18I {#change} {#edge} {#device}

 The question is thus to decide potentialities, or whether time emerges from the eliciting, the educing, of virtualities, of surprising differences.
 190